Answered By Library Staff

 Bigger picture:

 Most printed articles come out in an issue (think: an issue of a monthly magazine, daily newspaper, etc.).
 Still to this day, specific issues of a periodical are bound in volumes according to publisher structures (say, typically a volume a year, sometimes with supplemental volumes).
-Libraries used to pay to bind those volumes into books (some still do).
-The article title, issue number, and volume number are all still factors in creating a citation of or tracing a citation to an article, even if not many libraries have bound print volumes anymore.
+Libraries used to pay to bind those issues into book volumes (some still do).
+The article title, issue number, and volume number are all still factors in creating a citation of - or tracing a citation to - an article, even if not many libraries have bound print volumes anymore.

 This is much like how television shows work: